studio24/laravel-package-template/README.md

 - `.github/ISSUE_TEMPLATE` - GitHub issue templates
 - `.github/workflows` - GitHub actions for running tests (php.yml) and automated releases (release.yml)
 - `.github/dependabot.yml` - Dependabot configuration
+- `config` - Config file for your Laravel package
+- `database` - Laravel database files (factories and migrations)
+- `resources` - Laravel resources (templates)
-- `src/` - The PHP source code for your package, this will autoload based on the autoload rules in composer.json
+- `src/` - The PHP source code for your Laravel package, this will autoload based on the autoload rules in composer.json
+- `src/Commands` - Laravel artisan command
+- `src/Facades` - Laravel facades
+- `src/ExampleClass.php` - An example class
+- `src/PackageTemplateServiceProvider.php` - Service Provider for your Laravel package
 - `tests` - PHPUnit tests for your package
 - `.editorconfig` - Your [editor coding style](https://editorconfig.org/) configuration
 - `.gitattributes` - Ignore these files/folders when this package is installed via Composer